Deerfoot-Ai/.github/profile/README.md

 A: Because I'm being fair.
 I could ask for $150, and it would still be justified.

 **Q: "What if Google or Apple copies you?"**
-A: They can't copy our Samsung partnership, our emergency patents, or move as fast as us.
+A: They are too busy trying to secure their place as giants to understand the power of what they have.

 **Q: "Why should I invest?"**
 A: Because you'll never see another solo founder who built a $5M platform and only wants $7M to dominate a $37B market.